az0977776/eau2/report/doc.md

 This layer is a distributed KV store running on multiple nodes.
 Each KV store node has part of the data, and the KV store nodes talk to exchange data when needed.
 All of the networking and concurrency control is hidden here.

 ### Server and Client startup/setup
-To setup the system, the registration server must first be started.
-Clients (KV Store nodes) will start after and connect to the server.
+To setup the system, the registration server must first be running.
+Clients (KV Store nodes) will connect to the server.
 The server keeps track of all registered clients and broadcasts all registered clients to each of the registered clients.
 This allows the clients to discover all other clients in the system.

 ## Distributed DataFrame and Array Layer
-This layer provides abstractions like the distributed dataframe and arrays.
+This layer provides abstractions like the distributed dataframe and arrays (columns).

 ### Distributed DataFrame and Column
 A DataFrame represents multiple columns of data that each hold a specific type (`String`, `double`, `int`, `bool`).
 A column holds chunks that each hold actual values.
 A dataframe object does not actually hold the values in the columns directly.
 There is a lookup process when accessing data inside the dataframe.